 - Supporting arterial health by promoting proper blood vessel dilation

-Other omega-3 benefits include keeping your mind and vision sharp, your joints healthy, and your skin soft and supple.
+Other omega-3 benefits include keeping your mind sharp, your joints healthy, and your skin soft and supple.

 Yet, Getting Natural Sources of Omega-3s in Your Heart-Healthy Diet Can Be Tough

 Some of the best natural sources of omega-3s to include in a heart-healthy diet are flaxseed, hemp, and pumpkin seed oils, as well as dark leafy green vegetables.
 But the source I prefer above all others in a heart-healthy diet is fish.
 The best natural fish oil sources are cold-water fish like wild salmon and mackerel.